joathert/canofi-app/README.md

 1. Reprojection from panorama to fish-eye.
 2. LAI estimation.

-Both steps should be checked for accuracy versus reference algorithms.
+Both steps were checked for accuracy versus reference algorithms.
 This testing is only for validation of the algorithms used in Canofi versus offline reference implementations.
 It does not test the validty of the complete method versus fisheye hardware, there are recent publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full)).